Aaru (film)

-Aaru is a 2005 Indian Tamil-language action thriller film written and directed by Hari and produced by Saran.
-It stars Suriya in the main lead role as Aarumugam (Aaru).
+Aaru (Note: Also short for "Aarumugam", the title character.) is a 2005 Indian Tamil-language action film written and directed by Hari and produced by Saran.
+It stars Suriya in the title role as Aarumugam (Aaru).
 Trisha, Vadivelu, Kalabhavan Mani and Ashish Vidyarthi play supporting roles.
 The music was composed by Devi Sri Prasad, while the cinematography and editing were handled by Priyan and V. T. Vijayan respectively.

-Aaru was released on 9 December 2005 and was not well received by critics but became a commercial success.
+Aaru was released on 9 December 2005.
+It was not well-received by critics but became a commercial success.

 Plot

 Aarumugam alias Aaru is raised by the sister of Vishwanathan, a gangster.
 Aaru respects Vishwanathan as his brother and is ready to go miles to keep him as the influential person in Chennai.
 When Vishwanathan declares war on his rival Kothanda Rama Reddy, Aaru assists him and Reddy's goons attack him, but Aaru overpowers them.
 Vishwanathan organises a protest and plots to kill Aaru's friends, but Aaru leaves the protest midway and proposes to his girlfriend Mahalakshmi, but she declines and gives him two months to change and orders him to stay away from her to test his loyalty and love.
 Aaru reluctantly accepts her decision.

 Meanwhile, Aaru's friends are burnt alive during the protest as the kerosene was mixed with gasoline, even though Aaru had only requested kerosene.
 Filled with regret, Aaru vows to take exact vengeance.
 One day, Lingam tells that Vishwanathan's assistant Bhaskar had set fire to the petrol and kerosene.
 Immediately suspicious, Aaru tries to confront Vishwanthan, who claims that Reddy was behind this.
 However, Vishwanathan and Reddy made a deal to finish off Aaru in exchange for Reddy to have free rein over parts of Chennai as well as kidnapping and killing young girls.
 Aaru confronts Reddy and almost kills him until Reddy tells him the truthband also about Vishwanathan's true nature.

 Betrayed, Aaru slices Reddy's neck and vows to destroy Vishwanathan's power.
 Aaru kidnaps Vishwanathan's third younger brother, Jaganathan and slices his hand, where he challenges Vishwanathan to save his near ones as he will not spare anyone.
 Rajavelu, a corrupt cop and Vishwanathan's brother-in-law, obtains a shooting order to shoot Aaru, where he swears to murder Aaru due to a conflict.
 Aaru plans to attack Vishwanathan's first younger brother, Bhoominathan, who insulted and degraded Aaru several times.
 During a property registration, Aaru and his men wears masks and break into the registrar's office, where Aaru and his men hacks Bhoominathan and escapes.